vindevoy/docker-debian-anonymous-pypiserver/README.md

 ## Version numbers

+Considering the version of the image is given as x.y.z-a, this means;

+- x.y.z: the version of pypiserver
-- The version numbers are synced with the version of pypiserver.
+- a: the build version of this image

-- The version of Debian is the latest from the slim series at the moment of release
+*Note : The version of Debian is the latest from the slim series at the moment of release*